Sobak/scrawler/docs/entities.md

 Setter does not really make sense in this case as we assume you will not be providing definition for the `slug` field in your configuration.
 Result writer will see the `slug` property in your entity and attempt to use it, though.

+> **Note:** you can mix the trick shown above with adding multiple entity mappings
+> for single Scrawler's object (as defined in _Getting started_ chapter) to create
+> powerful configuration and have same scrapped data written to multiple destinations
+> with varying fields.
+For example, you could omit some getters from one entity and
+> have less detailed information written to text file than database.
+Sky is the limit!

 Finally, your entities may sometimes need additional mapping metadata.
 This is a case e.g. when using database result writer.
 The Doctrine library which is used under the